Bucharest Băneasa Aurel Vlaicu International Airport: Conversion into a business airport and reopening

-Re-opening

 On 1 August 2022, the airport was re-opened after 10 years of renovation work and 110 years since it was founded.
-The first scheduled flight will be operated in 14 April 2023, to Antalya.
+The first scheduled flight was operated on 20 April 2023, to Antalya.
+Interest for operating on the new airport has already been shown by airlines such as Ryanair and FlyOne, but also from domestic carriers, such as AirConnect.

 Terminals

 The building is a late 1940s design, and was not built to cope with more than 600,000 passengers per year and departures every 25 minutes.
 As such in the few years before 2012 when the airport was closed to commercial scheduled flights, the facilities were extremely undersized and became very crowded.
-The building cannot be expanded, because of its status as a city landmark, and because of the sheer lack of space in the airport area.
+The building cannot be expanded, because of its status as a historic monument, and because of the sheer lack of space in the airport area.

 Airlines and destinations

-All scheduled flight operations have been moved to Henri Coandă International Airport in Otopeni in 25 March 2012.
-The first scheduled flight will be operated by the start-up carrier Fly Lili in 14 April 2023, operating a charter flight to Antalya.

-Traffic statistics
+The following airlines operate flights at Aurel Vlaicu International Airport:

+Statistics

 From as low as 20 to 30 passengers per month in 2001–2002, BBU handled 119,000 passengers in 2004, and 2,398,911 passengers in 2011.